 Best Spot No One Knows About (Yet):

-If You Only Go To One Place In New York, Make It: the waterfront
+If You Only Go To One Place In New York, Make It: t

 Whether it's walking the Brooklyn Heights promenade, the Williamsburg waterfront, the East River Park, or taking a water taxi from the South Street Seaport to Brooklyn, our readers highly recommend getting near water.